-This is your advance notice: diverse women are taking the stage.
+This is your Advance notice: women are taking back the stage.

-Ruby Slippers Theatre in partnership with the Vancouver Fringe Festival and Playwrights Guild of Canada present Advance Theatre: New Works By Diverse Women, September 11-15 during the Vancouver Fringe Festival.
+Ruby Slippers Theatre in partnership the Vancouver Fringe Festival and Equity in Theatre present Advance Theatre: New Works By Women, September 14-18 at 1:30pm

 Admission by donation (suggested $5 – $10).